 - Costly repairs and high maintenance needs added insult to injury.

-If you’re in the market for a second-gen Mini, it’s best to steer clear of these early models.
+If you’re in the market for a second-gen Mini, it’s best to steer clear of these initial models.
 They’re the least reliable of the bunch and could end up being more trouble than they’re worth.

 Want the full scoop?

-Check out the NHTSA 2007, 2008 Mini Cooper recalls and complaints.
+Check out the NHTSA 2007, 2008 Mini Cooper recalls and grievances.

 Best & Worst Years for Mini Cooper (Hardtop) 3rd Generation (2014-Present)

-The 2014 Mini Cooper
+The 2014 Compact Cooper

 In this generation’s lineup, 2014 and 2015 are the years to approach with caution due to a flurry of recalls.
-But don’t worry, the Mini team got their act together – the years from 2018 to 2024 are shining stars in the Mini Cooper universe.
+But don’t worry, the Mini team got their act together – the years from 2018 to 2024 are outstanding stars in the Mini Cooper universe.

 The Best Years: 2018, 2019, 2020, 2021, 2022, 2023, 2024